NEONScience/phyloNEON/docs/metagenomic/README.md

 ![co-assembly screenshot](../../images/neon_coassemblies_screenshot.png)

 Here is how you can filter the table for the co-assemblies and access.
-The `dnaSampleID` for the assemblies is different from the rest, as it is composed of more than one sample.
+The `dnaSampleID`s for the combined assemblies is different from the rest, as it is composed of more than one sample.
 But you can still open the IMG pages, either separately or as a group.

 ```
 library(phyloNEON)